RamDorairaj/dataworks-data-load/README.md

 # Loading data with IBM DataWorks Data Load

-This sample application demonstrates a way to use the IBM&#0174; DataWorks&#0153; Data Load REST API to load data from SQL Database to another SQL Database.
-Although the IBM DataWorks Data Load REST API works with multiple source and target types, the sample application uses only SQL Database.
+This sample application demonstrates a way to use the IBM&#0174; DataWorks&#0153; Data Load REST API to load data between multiple source and target types.

 In the user interface for the application, users can enter source and target connection and credential information and click **Load Data** to start the data loading process.
 When the process completes, the results are shown.
 If the data loading process fails, an error description is provided.
-You can click **View Log** to access to the result log.
+Users can click **View Log** to access the log file.
-In case of failure, an error description is provided.
+Click **View Payload** for instructions about how to view the payloads and to view links to API documentation.

-For more information on IBM Dataworks for Bluemix and the IBM DataWorks Data Load REST API, see [Getting Started with IBM DataWorks](https://www.ng.bluemix.net/docs/#services/dataworks1/index.html#dataworks).
+For more information about IBM DataWorks for Bluemix and the IBM DataWorks Data Load REST API, see [Getting Started with IBM DataWorks](https://www.ng.bluemix.net/docs/#services/dataworks1/index.html#dataworks).

 ![screen capture of the sample application](screen1.jpg)

 ## Structure of the application

-The application contains the following contents:
+The application contains these files in these directories:

 * WebContent/

-  The client side code (HTML/CSS/JavaScript) of the application.
+  This directory contains the client-side code files (HTML/CSS/JavaScript) of the application.

-  To get started, you might want to review the following files:
+  To get started, you might want to review these files:

-  - index.html: The HTML for the sample application web page
+  - index.html: The HTML file for the sample application web page.

   - js/script.js: The JavaScript client, which calls the IBM DataWorks Data Load REST APIs implemented with JAX-RS.

 * src/

-  The Java source files for the API that is called by the client code.
+  This directory contains the Java source files for the API that is called by the client code.
   Review these files to see how the IBM DataWorks Data Load REST API is used.
   The pertinent code can be found in the DataLoadResource.java file.